Parents

 Step Two: Fill out your application

-• Please contact CCR&R with any questions on completing the application
+• Please contact CCRC with any questions on completing the application

-• CCR&R contracts with a health care consultant who can help you fill out the health care plan section of the application;
+• CCRC contracts with a health care consultant who can help you fill out the health care plan section of the application;

 • A trainer who can help fill out the educations and program information and a specialist for any other issues you may have.

-Step Three: Call CCR&R for training and grants:
+Step Three: Call CCRC for training and grants:

 Once you submit your application to the OCFS, please do the following:

-• CCR&R can also provide you with information about receiving a Start-Up Grant from Community Action.
+• CCRC can also provide you with information about receiving a Start-Up Grant from Community Action.
 This grant can help you purchase items needed for your program or items required by your licensor.

-Once you are licensed you will continue to receive services from CCR&R:
+Once you are licensed you will continue to receive services from CCRC:

 • Trainings, all our trainings are appropriate to your needs – CEUs are attached to each training